0rtis/dfktools/README.md

 <br/>

-*If you like this project, consider supporting future developments with a donation at 0xA68fBfa3E0c86D1f3fF071853df6DAe8753095E2*
+*If you like this project, consider supporting future developments with a donation 0xA68fBfa3E0c86D1f3fF071853df6DAe8753095E2*